-Clean air is vital for healthy, happy living and as part of the Our Streets Chorlton project, Open Data Manchester will be using two Earthsense Zephyr solar-powered air quality sensors to measure air quality at selected locations in Chorlton and Chorlton Park during 2021.
+Clean air is vital for healthy, happy living and as part of the Our Streets Chorlton project, Open Data Manchester will be measuring air quality using two Earthsense Zephyr solar-powered air quality sensors at selected locations in Chorlton and Chorlton Park during 2021.

 The sensors will be measuring Nitrogen Monoxide (NO), Nitrogen Dioxide (NO2), Ozone (O3) and other microscopic particles that come from industry, traffic and fires, all of which are known to have an impact on our health if we are exposed to high concentrations.